HanWelmer/Z80Compiler/syntax.md

 ### Methods
 No class instantiation, so "static" modifier is mandatory.

-Modifiers in a field declaration may be: "public", "private", "final" or "synchronized".
+Modifiers in a method declaration may be: "public", "private" or "synchronized".

 Method name must be lowerCamelCase.